Planning a trip to Boston? Make sure you add a visit to the Skywalk Observatory to your Boston itinerary.

 The panoramic windows from the top of Boston’s second tallest building provide guests with unparalleled views of the world class universities, hospitals, stadiums, and gorgeous architecture that makes Boston great.

-Check out our helpful guide for visiting Skywalk Boston, packed full of ways to save on admission, tips for visiting, other nearby attractions, and much more.
+Check out our helpful guide for visiting Skywalk Boston.
+It’s packed full of ways to save on admission, tips for visiting, other nearby attractions, and much more.

 We’ve got you covered – Skywalk Observatory admission is available with the below money saving options, so you can choose the attraction pass that’s right for you: